 Here's what a well-configured VDR does beyond just encrypting files:

 Granular permissions let you control access at the folder or document level.
-You can give one investor read-only access to the financials and block them from the legal section entirely.
+You can give one visitor read-only access to the financials and block them from the legal section entirely.
 You can restrict downloading, printing, or copy-paste.

 Dynamic watermarking overlays the viewer's email address or IP onto each page in real time.
 If a document leaks, you know exactly who it came from.